RodniO/Low-rank-Monte-Carlo/README.md

 # Projective volume low-rank approximation

 Hello!
-This repository contains a Fortran code of the methods from [1] A.I.
+This repository contains a Fortran code of the low-rank Monte Carlo methods for (generalized) Smoluchowski equations from [1] A.I.
 Osinsky.
-Rectangular maximum volume and projective volume search algorithms // arXiv 1809.02334 (Submitted on 7 Sep 2018)

-Also includes matrix completion algorithm based on projective volume from [2] O.S.
-Lebedeva, A.I.
-Osinsky, S.V.
-Petrov.
-Low-Rank Approximation Algorithms for Matrix Completion with Random Sampling // Comput.
-Math. and Math.
-Phys.
-61, 799–815 (2021).

-Module ModAppr contains subroutines for low-rank approximations.
-Module ModRecon contains subroutines for matrix completion (reconstruction).
-There are also vector (ModVec) and matrix (ModMtrx) modules, which can be quite useful.
+Low-rank Monte Carlo for Smoluchowski-class equations // Journal of Computational Physics 506(1), 112942 (2024).

+and for Boltzmann equations from
+[2] A.S.
+Bodrova, A.I.
+Osinsky.
+Anomalous diffusion in polydisperse granular gases: Monte Carlo simulations // arXiv 2403.13772 (Submitted on 20 Mar 2024).

+Module ModMonte.mod contains all the corresponding subroutines.
+Other modules are from "projective volume low rank" repository (this repository is essentially a fork) and will be used, when ODE solvers for (generalized) Smoluchowski equations are added here.

-The use of all of the approximation algorithms is illustrated in incfiles/ExampleA.f90 and incfiles/ExampleB.f90.
-Nonnegative approximation is illustrated in incfiles/ExampleP.f90.
-Matrix completion is illustrated in incfiles/ExampleR.f90
+The use of all of the simulation methods is illustrated in incfiles/ExampleM.f90.

 To compile and run it, use either